stateofca/opencred/README.md

 # OpenCred: The Open Credentials Platform

-OpenCred is an open source credential verification platform that allows relying party services to request claims about users over an OpenID Connect-style redirection workflow where the claims are verified via a user presenting them within a credential that meets certain requirements.
+OpenCred is an open source credential verification platform that allows relying party services to request claims about users with a simple API or an OpenID Connect-style redirection workflow where the claims are verified via a user presenting them within a credential that meets certain requirements.

-An OIDC4CVP workflow is embedded within a OIDC authentication workflow.
-This app is responsible for the inner OIDC4CVP workflow.
+An OID4VP workflow is embedded within a OIDC authentication workflow.
+This app is responsible for the inner OID4VP workflow.
 It returns an OIDC ID token to the relying party service or an error.

 ```mermaid